 If these veteran value investors are doing it, then maybe you should consider it too.

-Your checklist can be separated into different parts, or focused on just one area based on how you like to work.
-The first part of a value investor’s checklist might be devoted entirely to finding stocks using a screener, laying out the criteria for doing so (Price to book <1.5, P/E Ratio < 15, etc.)
+Your value investing checklist can be separated into different parts, or focused on just one area based on how you like to work.
+The first part of a value investor’s checklist might be devoted entirely to finding stocks using a stock screener, laying out the criteria for doing so (Price to book <1.5, P/E Ratio < 15, etc.)

-The next part of the checklist can focus on research and helps the investor to further qualify the stocks that make it through the screener.
+The next part of the stock checklist can focus on research and helps the investor to further qualify the stocks that make it through the screener.
 At this point your checklist may have look like this:

 - Plot the company’s earnings over time